Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs have a 4.22 team ERA that ranks 16th among all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.